 Who We Are A trans-disciplinary team of researchers, practitioners, and artists dedicated to the production of useful knowledge and tools for Canadian communities to transition to more sustainable development paths.

 Professor Dale chairs the Canadian Consortium for Sustainable Development Research and is a member of the National Advisory Committee on Energy Efficiency and the World Fisheries Trust.
-She is a Fellow of the World Academy of Social Sciences and was the founding research associate in residence for the Council of Canadian Academies, 2010-2011.
-She is currently an Executive in Residence with 1125@Carleton.
+She is a Status Professor of Dalla Lana School of Public Health, Institute of Health Policy, Management and Evaluation at the University of Toronto.
+She is also a Fellow of the World Academy of Social Sciences and was the founding research associate in residence for the Council of Canadian Academies, 2010-2011.
+She is the former Executive in Residence with 1125@Carleton.
 Professor Dale is a well-known Canadian author of a number of books, including her most recent two collaborations, Urban Sustainability, and Community Vitality: From Adaptation to Transformation.
 Her book, At the edge, received the 2001 Policy Research Initiative’s Outstanding Research Contribution, for more see the publications section.

 Professor Dale has received a number of awards for her scholarship.